BEYOND THE ALTAR

 JUNE: THE SUBLIME

-Beyond the Altar is a discussion-based course series offered through Patreon and hosted on Discord that offers readings and discussions on art, culture, mysticism, philosophy, history, and politics.
-But this isn't an academic space to theorize.
-It's a community space where we share some theory, but also art, movies, memes, podcasts, and other media to understand how these complex ideas have shaped our daily lives.
-We read and discuss topics to understand social, cultural, and political patterns; and to ultimately recognize the present and enduring enchantment of our surrounding world.
+Beyond the Altar was a discussion-based course series offered through Patreon and hosted on Discord that offered readings and discussions on art, culture, mysticism, philosophy, history, and politics.
+But this wasn't an academic space to theorize.
+It was a community space where we shared some theory, but also art, movies, memes, podcasts, and other media to understand how these complex ideas have shaped our daily lives.
+We read and discussed topics to understand social, cultural, and political patterns; and to ultimately recognize the present and enduring enchantment of our surrounding world.
 I believe grappling with some of the ideas in these theories and histories helps ground us in where and how that work shows up with impact in our world through the way we live.

 The altar, in this context, locates the site of creativity and creation, of work according to will, of action; it is the artist and maker’s crucible, the forge; it is the site of inquiry, research, and interrogation; it is the database and the pen.
 It is meant to assume, and imply, we are all inherently creative people doing creative things whether or not we’re artists, writers, musicians; thinkers, teachers, philosophers; coders or engineers; witches or magicians; activists, abolitionists, and healers.
 We make things to shape the way people feel and change the world, and how we do so has explicit political implications and impact beyond our site of creation--beyond the altar.
 In this way, hopefully, the work we do inspires observation, analysis, synthesis, and critical thinking; all towards the end of engaging in deeper, more thoughtful observation and conversation.